devrahul93/JS-Notes/README.md

 The first JavaScript engine was created by Brendan Eich in 1995 for the Netscape Navigator web browser.

 Javascript is a synchronous single-threaded language.
-All code is executed in Exection Context.
+All code is executed in Exection Context.first variable and created in memeory and then it gets executed.

 <table>
   <tr>